GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A complex system that works is invariably found to have evolved from a simple system that worked.
-The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *John Gall (author)*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts